 An e-learning package can be reused as often as the user wishes without additional costs.
 In addition, there are numerous free course offers as well as “freemium access”.
 Since e-learning usually allows more course participants at the same time, it is often less expensive than conventional learning offerings.

 E-learning takes place wherever you want!
-All you need is internet connection.
-Learning materials, tutorials, transcripts – everything is stored in digital cyberspace and cannot be lost with a good back-up.
+All you need is an internet connection.
+Learning materials, tutorials, transcripts – everything is stored in digital cyberspace and cannot be lost with a good backup.

 What are the 5 biggest disadvantages of E-Learning?

 The most obvious problem is certainly a lack of Internet access and this still affects over 40% of the world’s population.
 There can be problems with high-speed Internet, insufficient data volume or connection problems that cannot be fixed straight away.

 If you can learn anytime and anywhere, it is so easy to procrastinate.
 For many, learning in a separate environment is an important factor to discipline as well as being in the same room with other people that are learning with you awakens ambition and openness to new ideas.